TedOctaviusGreene/jesusrest/articles/Isaiah-58:-What's-Doing-Your-Own-Ways-Mean.md

 The Hebrew word for “delight” here is *oneg* — meaning “exquisite delight, luxury, dainty, sweet.”
 God wanted Sabbath to be the most joyful, refreshing, happy day of the week.

-The Churches of God have turned Isaiah’s invitation into a chain of rules.
+The legalists have turned Isaiah’s invitation into a chain of rules.
 But Isaiah’s point is the opposite: the Sabbath was meant to be a feast of joy.

 Can you imagine Jesus laughing with His disciples on the Sabbath?
 Healing the sick?
 Telling stories?
 Of course.
 Because Sabbath was for *life-giving delight,* not ritual misery.